“Wear gratitude like a cloak and it will feed every corner of your life.”

 Here is my list of things for which I am thankful.
 I hope this will encourage you to write your own.

-- I am grateful for the vibrant childhood I had (yes, not creatively artistic, but I travelled and met a lot of people and cultures).
+- I am grateful for the vibrant childhood I had.
+(Yes, not only creative or artistic, but I travelled and met a lot of people and lived in various cultures).

 - I am grateful for who I am and have become.

-- I am grateful for my tribe, my family (yes, they always get on my nerves more than they soothe them, and yes, I used to think being an orphan has a certain allure to it, but they are good in their messed-up ways).
+- I am grateful for my tribe, my family (Yes, they get on my nerves more than they soothe them.
+Yes, I used to think being an orphan has a certain allure to it, but they are good in their messed-up ways).

 - I am grateful for the accent that I have.
 It is a part of who I am.

-- I am grateful for my hair, my body, and my skin (that maybe many people just wish for).
+- I am grateful for my hair, my body, and my skin.
+(That many people must wish for).

 - I am grateful for Naam and how I am protected even when I can’t see it sometimes.

 - I am grateful for everything I have and have had in life.
-(All the things and my mental, emotional, and physical levels that are ever-changing).
+(All the things along with my mental, emotional, and physical levels that are ever-changing).

 - I am grateful for the good and the bad times.
 (They made me learn to love more and trust that everything works well in its own time)